FFI-no/Paper-teensy-post-quantum/README.md

 The makefile is configured to a Linux environment.
 In particular, the paths in `CORE_BASE`, `GCC_BASE` and `UPL_PJRC_B` will depend on your operating system and where you downloaded you Arduino files.

+## License

+This repository is available under the MIT License.
+See the license file for details.